 What is Minecraft?

 While Minecraft may look like just a video game to you, it’s much more.
 Minecraft is often referred to as a “sandbox game” because kids can create their own worlds and experiences.
-By using building blocks, resources players make the rules.
+By using building blocks, players make the rules.
 This is one of the reasons why it’s been so popular over the years.
 Players can build and explore however they want.
 This makes the possibilities endless for Minecraft for kids.

 Players can build a new world from scratch or recreate an existing fantasy world.
 They can also choose to play alone or with friends.
-Minecraft also has four different modes: creative, survival, hardcore, and adventure.
+Minecraft for kids has four different modes: creative, survival, hardcore, and adventure.
 There’s so much flexibility that allows for a new experience each time.

 Minecraft is a game that can be played at any level.
 This means it’s suitable for beginners as well as kids with more gaming experience.
 This is one of the benefits of the game because younger kids won’t get frustrated because they can work at their level.
 Minecraft allows kids to create their personalized adventures at any level.